-Any Tribe or Native Hawaiian community that would like assistance with international repatriation issues is encouraged to reach out as early as possible in the process to relevant contacts at the Department of the Interior.
+Tribes/Native Hawaiian organizations requesting assistance are encouraged to reach out as early as possible to relevant contacts at the Department of the Interior.

 Office of International Affairs, U.S. Department of the Interior

 Last Updated March 2021